JordanMicahBennett/live_ai_object-detection-on-tiny-jetson-neural-nano-computer/README.md

 Steps I took:
+===

-1. Via [budgetpcja](https://www.facebook.com/budgetpcja/), I bought and shipped [jetson-nano-kit](https://www.amazon.com/Jetson-Nano-Developer-Kit-Package/dp/B07RQRMXQ6), 253 usd.
+1. Via [budgetpcja](https://www.facebook.com/budgetpcja/), I bought and shipped [jetson-nano-kit](https://www.amazon.com/Jetson-Nano-Developer-Kit-Package/dp/B07RQRMXQ6), 253 usd, along with a case to cover the nano-board, and a reflective film.
 (Took a week to arrive here to Jamaica)

 2. For the purpose of running nano sdk/OS on nano, using an i7 Desktop (that I also bought and shipped through [budgetpcja](https://www.facebook.com/budgetpcja/), I flashed a 64 gig micro sd card that comes with kit above, according to [a relevant nvidia guide](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit) Took about half an hour or less.